genostats/Fantasio/vignettes/Fantasio.Rmd

 the genome.
 The second function `makeAllSubmapsBySnps` or `makeAllSubsmapsbyHotspots` is used to create the submaps.

-### 2.1 By Hotspots (Default)
+### 2.1 Hotspots (Default)

-By default, the submaps are created using the file of recombination hotspots and summarizing the results for each snp.
+By default, the submaps are created using the file of recombination hotspots and summarizing the results for each snp that appears in a submap.

-    submaps2 <- Fantasio(bedmatrix=x.me, segments="Hotspots", n=5, verbose=FALSE, list.id = "all")
+    F1 <- Fantasio(bedmatrix=x.me, segments="Hotspots", n=5, list.id = "all")

 We require that at least n.consecutive.marker markers are HBD before calling a HBD segment.
 Default value for n.consecutive.marker=5.

 Here we need to use argument list.id = "all" because we do not have phenotype information for the HGDP-CEPH individuals.
-By default, Fantasio focuses on affected individuals only (status = 2).
+By default, Fantasio focuses on affected individuals only (pheno = 2).

-### 2.2 By Hotspots by Segments
+### 2.2 Hotspots by Segments

-For the hotspots option, results can be summarized globally for each segment (recap.by.segments=TRUE).
-For this reason, n.consecutive.marker should be set to 1.
+For the "Hotspots" method, the results can also be summarized globally for each segment using option recap.by.segments=TRUE.
+In that case, n.consecutive.marker should be set to 1.

-    submaps3 <- Fantasio(bedmatrix=x.me, segments="Hotspots", n=5, recap.by.segments=TRUE, verbose=FALSE, n.consecutive.marker=1, list.id = "all")
+    F2 <- Fantasio(bedmatrix=x.me, segments="Hotspots", recap.by.segments=TRUE, n.consecutive.marker=1, n=5, list.id = "all")

-### 2.3 By Distance
+### 2.3 Distance

-    submaps4 <- Fantasio(bedmatrix=x.me, segments="Distance", n=5, verbose=FALSE, list.id = "all")
+    F3 <- Fantasio(bedmatrix=x.me, segments="Distance", n=5, list.id = "all")

 ### 2.4 How to use the segment.option argument

-In order to use the `segment.option` argument you need to pass a list of arguments, each variable names in the list must be an argument name in the function.
+In order to use the `segment.option` argument you need to pass a list of arguments, each variable name in the list must be an argument name in the function.
 The function that will be called is either `createsSegmentsListBySnps` if `segments` argument is equal to "Distance" or `createSegmentsListByHotspots` if `segments` argument is equal to "Hotspots" and the arguments list will be passed to it.
+So refer to these functions for possible arguments.

     l <- list(number_of_marker=50) #default is 0
-    submaps5 <- Fantasio(bedmatrix=x, segments="Hotspots", segment.options=l, n=5, recap.by.segments=TRUE, list.id = "all")
+    F1.l <- Fantasio(bedmatrix=x, segments="Hotspots", segment.options=l, list.id = "all")

-In the case of "Hotspots", by default, we do not require to have a minimum number of markers in each hotspots segments (number\_of\_marker = 0).
-With the above command line, we impose to have at least 50 markers in each segment.
+In the case of "Hotspots", by default, we do not require to have a minimum number of markers in each segment (number\_of\_marker = 0).
+With the above command line, we impose to have at least 50 markers in a segment.
+Otherwise it is merged with the previous segment.

 3. Step by step usage of the package Fantasio
 ---------------------------------------------

-### 3.1 "By hotspots" method
+### 3.1 Hotspots

 #### 3.1.1 Creation of the segments list

 We will now create segments, which will be use to create the submaps later, further explication below, for now use this command :

-    s <- createSegmentsListByHotspots(x.me)
+    s1 <- createSegmentsListByHotspots(x.me)

     ## You are currently using version hg19 of hotspot
     ## Gathering all hotspots for the genome : ......................